lspitzner/brittany/docs/implementation/theory.md

   this to the `nestedCaseExpr` example above: The options are to either put the right-hand-side of the case-alternative into a new line, or split up the if-then-else.
-The "case" is the outer one, so Brittany will prefer 3) over 2), which proves to be the right choice (here).
+The "case" is the outer one, so Brittany will prefer 3) over 2), which proves to be the right choice (at least in this case).

-  As a consequence, we are most interested in the maximum spacings; yet, we do not have a total order because we cannot generally prefer one of two spacings where the first uses more columns, the second more lines.
+  As a consequence, we are most interested in the maximum spacings.
+Still we do not have a total order because we cannot generally prefer one of two spacings where the first uses more columns, the second more lines.